systemjs/systemjs/docs/overview.md

 #### Basic Use

+> Note that if using the `defaultJSExtensions` compatibility feature, plugins for resources with custom extensions will not work.
+Instead [plugin syntax](#plugin-syntax) should be used in compatibility mode.

 To use a plugin, set up the plugin itself as a standard module, either locating it in the baseURL or providing map configuration for it.

 In this case, we're using the [text plugin](https://github.com/systemjs/plugin-text) as an example.